-I watched a video the other day on the YouTube channel of one of America’s famous chefs, and I felt a strong urge to start my “Illustrated Middle Eastern Recipes” blog series with Mutabbal.
-From a cultural point of view, it was weird seeing her serve Mutabbal as a standalone dip with toasted pita bread on the side.
+I watched a video the other day on the YouTube channel of one of America’s famous chefs, and I felt a strong urge to start my Illustrated Middle Eastern Recipes blog series with Mutabbal.
+From a cultural point of view, it was weird seeing her serve Mutabbal as a stand-alone dip with toasted pita bread on the side.

-Just like we need to understand what “Anti-pasti, Primo, and Secondo” are, to form a better understanding of the Italian cuisine, Arabic food has its own rationale that needs to be taken into consideration in order to savour its flavours as authentically as possible.
+Just like we need to understand what “Anti-pasti,” “Primo,” and “Secondo” are to Italian gastronomes (to form a better understanding of the Italian cuisine), Arabic food has its own rationale that needs to be taken into consideration in order to savour its flavours as authentically as possible.
 That is, if that’s what you are after.

+Like many other dishes in the Levant, Mutabbal has made its way to other neighbouring cuisines, including the Jordanian and Palestinian ones.
+The food landscape in the Middle East is very much a shared terrain with strong influences coming together from the Turkish, Armenian, and Lebanese-Syrian cuisines.
 But each country, and even every small town and village, seems to have its own interpretation of any of these dishes.
-The Palestinian cuisine for instance is a hybrid between the Lebanese and, to an extent, the Egyptian cuisine and often offers its own trademark twist to known Lebanese dishes.
+The Palestinian cuisine for instance is a hybrid between the Lebanese and, to an extent, the Egyptian cuisines and often offers its own trademark twist to known Levantine dishes.

 Mutabbal: The Recipe

-- 2 cloves garlic, crushed (optional)
+- 2 cloves garlic crushed (optional)

-- 3 tablespoons cold-press Tahini (or Tahina)
+- 3 tbsp cold-pressed Tahini (or Tahina)

-- 4-5 tablespoons Greek yoghurt
+- 4-5 tbsp Greek yoghurt